ComputationalThermodynamics/MAGEMinApp.jl/README.md

 [![Build Status](https://github.com/ComputationalThermodynamics/MAGEMinApp.jl/workflows/CI/badge.svg)](https://github.com/ComputationalThermodynamics/MAGEMinApp.jl/actions)

-> [!CAUTION]
-> As of now, `MAGEMinApp.jl` remains under development and the current release is a beta version.
-Reporting issues, potential improvement and contributions are most welcome.

-> [!CAUTION]
-> There is still some issues with Windows machine. `] add MAGEMinApp` works well, however when `using MAGEMinApp` it may hang indefinitely.
-Currently, the workaround is to cancel `CTRL+C` and try `using MAGEMinApp` a couple of time.

 > [!TIP]
 > For Windows machine you can launch a multi-threaded (parallel) version of the Julia terminal (to perform computation in parallel using `MAGEMinApp`) by creating a `Julia_parallel.cmd` file and adding the following lines (changing `8` to the number of threads your machine can support (type `versioninfo()` in a Julia terminal)).
 Then save the changes and execute  `Julia_parallel.cmd`.
 ```